Just Different

 At some point, it becomes impractical to continue supporting outdated technologies, whether that's floppy disks, ADB devices, or RS-422 serial ports.
 It's happened in the PC world often enough.
 Why shouldn't Aase expect it in the Mac world as well?

 And I don't understand her assertion that Apple has discontinued "popular features such as rewritable CD drives."
-Apple was very late in offering CD-RW drives, but the only think I find questionable is eliminating the DVD option on the iMac so they could standardize on CD-RW.
-I do hope the next iMac revision will offer a CD-RW/DVD combo drive, just like the new iBook.
+Apple was very late in offering CD-RW drives, but the only thing I find questionable was eliminating the DVD option on the iMac so they could standardize on CD-RW.
+I do hope the next iMac revision will offer a CD-RW/DVD Combo drive, just like the new iBook.

 And Apple's recent decision to open retail stores has everyone scratching their heads.